 Managing Director+

-Diana Segantini has her DNA in arts and culture being the great-granddaughter of the painter Giovanni Segantini and curating the family’s artistic heritage in the Engadine.
-She founded Segantini Unlimited, an agency specialized in art advisory, curation, cultural mediation and cultural productions such as art exhibitions, music events, documentary films andtalks.
-Diana holds a Masters in International Relations, a specialization in Documentary Filming and Radio Broadcasting and a PhD in Arab Islamic culture.
-Being fluent in 10 languages, she has a 20+ years of expertise across the Middle East and Europe with a proven track record in Arts and Culture, Film, Media Production, Communication and PR, Humanitarian work, Philanthropy and Sustainability.
-As an independent Film producer and Head of Arts and Culture for Swiss TV and Radio RSI, she has produced over 100 feature and documentary films, acclaimed at various international Film festivals.
+Diana Segantini has her DNA in arts & culture being the great-granddaughter of the painter Giovanni Segantini and curating the family’s artistic heritage in the Engadine.
+She founded Segantini Unlimited, an agency specialized in art advisory, curation, cultural mediation and cultural productions such as art exhibitions, music events, documentary films & talks.
+Diana holds a Masters in International Relations, a specialization in Documentary Filming & Radio Broadcasting and a PhD in Arab Islamic culture.
+Being fluent in 10 languages, she has a 20+ years of expertise across the Middle East and Europe with a proven track record in Arts & Culture, Film, Media Production, Communication & PR, Humanitarian work, Philanthropy and Sustainability.
+As an independent Film producer and Head of Arts & Culture for Swiss TV and Radio RSI, she has produced over 100 feature and documentary films, acclaimed at various international Film festivals.
 She currently has mandates with Art Basel, USI MEM Summer Summit, Bally Foundation Arts Prize, AEON Strategy and other cultural institutions in Switzerland and abroad.
 She lives in Lugano and Maloja, Switzerland with her family.

 Head of Public Program+